-Publishers with $50 million to $1 billion in sales will find that four companies (listed in market share order); Klopotek, Ingenta, IBS Bookmaster and Virtusales dominate the English language market for book publishing software.
+Publishers with $50 million to $1 billion in sales will find that three companies (listed in alphabetical order); Klopotek, Real Software Systems and Virtusales dominate new book publishing system sales in the United States.

-- IBS Bookmaster excels in warehouse and distribution management
+- Iptor’s solution excels in order fulfillment and warehouse management

 - Ingenta excels in providing turnkey ecommerce solutions for publishers

 - Klopotek is strong in royalties, editorial and production management